Frequently Asked Questions By Tenants

 - The landlord gives a 30-day written notice of any increase in rent

-- In general, the landlord can only raise the rent in a rent-controlled unit by a certain percentage each year.
-That percentage cannot be more than 10% and the exact amount that the landlord can raise the rent each year is determined by the Department of Housing and Community Development and is based on the Consumer Price Index.
-You should contact the Department of Consumer and Regulatory Affairs at (202) 442-9505 to find out how much the landlord can raise the rent.
+In general, the landlord can only raise the rent in a rent-controlled unit by a certain percentage each year.
+That percentage cannot be more than 10% and the exact amount that the landlord can raise the rent each year is determined by the Rental Housing Commission and is based on the Consumer Price Index.
+You should contact the Rental Housing Commission at (202) 442-8949 to find out how much the landlord can raise the rent.

 Should I receive any notices before my landlord evicts me?